NOW HIRING FOR LIBRARY DIRECTOR! Click the About Tab, then chose Employment for Job Posting and Application Instructions

 Our VITAL Volunteers will also download audiobooks from BARD and Perkins for patrons who are unable to do so themselves.

-Resources: The VITAL area, located on the 2nd floor of the library, has a dedicated computer, five assistive software programs, and non-computer equipment.
+Resources: The VITAL area, located on the 2nd floor of the library, has a dedicated computer, three assistive software programs, and non-computer equipment.
 Using this software and equipment, people with vision loss can access print material.
 The VITAL area also contains brochures, handouts, and catalogs of special interest to people with vision loss and other types of disabilities.

 Patrons have access to the following computer programs to do word processing, email, search the Internet, and much more: